Wednesdayw/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe acessibility on the web to someone new to programming? everyone should be able to use the web so websites should be accessible.
+Making sure the site is friendly to people with disabilities.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+A few ways to make a website accessible are: 1. making the html "semantic" so not using divs, for example.
+2.Labeling sections properly, labeling classes and id's appropriately.
+3. Giving all images alt names describing them as accurately and detailed as possible. extras: running tests to see how accessible the website is using https://www.google.com/accessibility/.

 3. How would you explain the concept of a variable to someone new to programming?
 It stores data, information.
+Labeling a box when you're moving.

 4. What is the purpose of using functions in code?
+They are sections of code used to perform a task, easier to maintain, provides resuability and helps define a logical structure.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.